CodeReclaimers/neat-python/docs/module_summaries.rst

   .. py:class:: DefaultClassConfig(param_dict, param_list)

     Replaces at least some boilerplate configuration code for reproduction, species_set, and stagnation classes.
+TODO: Find a way to put `write_config()` into this class also.
+This would be simple if it were a normal method, but it is called as a class method.

     :param dict param_dict: Dictionary of configuration parameters from config file.
     :param param_list: List of `ConfigParameter` instances; used to know what parameters are of interest to the calling class.